Fine-Grained Coal Recovery in Opencast Mining

 TORNADO® T1 rotary lobe pumps ensure optimum decantation of water

-Compared to the centrifugal pumps frequently used, rotary lobe pumps not only have a higher efficiency but also enable more precise dosing.
+Compared to the centrifugal pumps frequently used, rotary lobe pumps not only have a higher efficiency but also enable more precise metering.

 Look behind the scenes